Tools4everBV/HelloID-Conn-Prov-Target-Spacewell-Axxerion/readme.md

 ### Prerequisites

-> The _HelloID-Conn-Prov-Target-KPNLisa_ connector is built for both Windows PowerShell 5.1 and PowerShell Core 7.
+> The _HelloID-Conn-Prov-Target-Spacewell-Axxerion connector is built for both Windows PowerShell 5.1 and PowerShell Core 7.
 This means the connector can be executed using the _On-Premises_ HelloID agent as well as in the cloud.

 ### Remarks